By Edward Lim

 1. Any officer or employee of the company and its related companies;

-2. Third parties that works with us, such as Custodian Bank of choice, Fund Administrators for the Funds that we manage, any third party Fund’s Administrators, IT support who back up our database and other service provider
+2. Third parties (and their sub-contractors if applicable) that works with us, such as Custodian Bank of choice, Fund Administrators for the Funds that we manage, any third party Fund’s Administrators, IT support who back up our database and other service providers;

-3. Relevant authorities such as government or regulatory authorities, statutory bodies, law enforcement agencies
+3. Relevant authorities such as government or regulatory authorities, statutory bodies, law enforcement agencies.

 5. We require all personnel of the company and third party to ensure that any of your data disclosed to them is kept confidential and secure